TheNistalgiaProject/SM64-Nistalgia/README.md

 ![sm64nistalgiatransparent](https://github.com/user-attachments/assets/5531b47a-57f5-49ad-aa3f-f10d52a7d5b5)

 ## Description
  Hello!
-Welcome to Nistolgia its a mod that makes your experience a whole lot better
+Welcome to Nistalgia its a mod that makes your experience a whole lot better

 **DISCLAIMER** This project is a work in progress and things may change over time